-Bianca Hillier is a reporter and producer for The World.
-She also is the producer and host of The World's daily smart speaker show called "The Number in the News," which is available on Amazon and Google devices.
-Before coming to The World, Bianca worked in television at CBS News and NBC News in New York City.
+Bianca Hillier is a reporter for The World.
+She mainly covers sports, food, and LGBTQ issues across the globe.
+Before her work as a reporter, Bianca was the producer and host of The World's first daily smart speaker show called "The Number in the News."
+Bianca previously worked in television at CBS News and NBC News in New York City.

 Securing a spot at the Olympics isn’t a lifelong promise.
 The International Olympic Committee has cut sports like plunge-for-distance, tug of war and rope climbing out of the Games, but competitions have continued outside the Olympic ring.